henrypapadatos/henrypapadatos.github.io/_pages/about.md

 As a technical AI risk management expert, my focus lies in addressing the growing gap between rapid AI advancement and our ability to manage its associated risks.

-I am the Managing Director of [SaferAI](https://www.safer-ai.org/) where I work on both AI governance and technical solutions to improve the risk management for frontier AI systems.
+I am the Executive Director of [SaferAI](https://www.safer-ai.org/) where I work on both AI governance and technical solutions to improve the risk management for frontier AI systems.

 #### Governance

 I am contributing to various initiatives in the governance space.
-I am in an expert working group for the EU AI Act's Codes of Practice, which focuses on general purpose AI models.
-My working group is focusing on the risk taxonomy and on risk identification and assessment.
+I was in an expert working group for the EU AI Act's Codes of Practice, which focuses on general purpose AI models.
+My working group was focusing on the risk taxonomy and on risk identification and assessment.

 I also took part in the OECD task force in charge of drafting the G7 Hiroshima AI Process [reporting framework](https://transparency.oecd.ai/).
 Just before the Paris AI action summit, I advocated for international AI safety standards through an op-ed published in [TIME](https://time.com/7213772/paris-ai-summit-must-set-global-standards/).
 Most recently, I joined the OECD expert group on AI Risk & Accountability to further inform global governance.